skiffer/hydra-docgpt.ai/privacy_gpt_slides_translate.md

 | Display and run third-party web content in prompts and sidebars inside Google applications | To show custom UI in the Google Workspace editor or other Google Workspace applications.             |
 | Connect to an external service                                                             | We need to request data at an external service, specifically for getting a response from AI service. |

-Also it uses scope https://www.googleapis.com/auth/userinfo.email for identifying you at the backend part for tracking requests limits only.
+Also it uses scope https://www.googleapis.com/auth/userinfo.email for identifying you at the backend part for tracking requests limits.

 We do not share your email with any third party.

 The requests provided in text boxes for generating will be used in AI model provider OpenAI (https://openai.com).

 ### Why does "Translate Slides™ with AI GPT" need those permissions?